-The second test, called the JEE (Advanced), is conducted in May (only offline).
-2 lakh candidates of the top rankers in JEE (Main), which includes students from all categories (GE, OBC-NCL, SC and ST) are eligible to appear in JEE (Advanced).
+The admission to the undergraduate programmes at the IITs and ISMU, Dhanbad is based on a two-tier test.
+The first test is JEE Main, which is conducted by the CBSE in April.
+The second test, called the JEE (Advanced), is conducted in May.
+Two lakh candidates of the top rankers in JEE Main, which includes students from all categories (GE, OBC-NCL, SC and ST) are eligible to appear in JEE Advanced.

-- Results of JEE Main: April, 2017
+- Results of JEE Main: 30 April, 2018

-- Last Date to Apply: May, 2017
+- Last Date to Apply: 7 May, 2018

-- JEE Advanced Exam Date: 21 May, 2017
+- JEE Advanced Exam Date: 20 May, 2018

-- Declaration of Results: June, 2017
+- Declaration of Results: 10 June, 2018

 Admissions to IITs is based only on category wise All India Rank (AIR) in JEE (Advanced) subject to the condition that you get more than 75% in their XII board exam or are in the top 20 percentile of successful candidates of their Boards in applicable categories.
 SC, ST students should have 65% marks.